shumwaymark/sentinelcam/README.rst

   3. The same image data as an JPEG encoded frame, ready for publication to the **camwatcher**

   All 3 of these outputs are provided by the camera at 30 frames/second.
-The ``Outpost`` can easily consume this, and publish all tracking results and captured JPEG data for storage by the **camwatcher**.
+The ``Outpost`` can easily consume this, and publish all object detection results and captured JPEG data for storage by the **camwatcher**.

   In a perfect world, the ``SpyGlass`` could be employed as a vehicle for specialized supplemental